SDI Announces Student Ambassadors

 “My ideal job, especially taking into account my desire to work with firearms, would be to work in the research and development department of a major firearms manufacturer,” he says.

 Both Sam and Brianna say they’re tactile learners.
-Sam is exited to start the AR-10 Advanced Armorer course as his Capstone Project, and Brianna says her build process was her favorite part.
+Sam is excited to start the AR-10 Advanced Armorer course as his Capstone Project, and Brianna says her build process was her favorite part.

 “I got to do the AR-15 build and that was really fun—not only to have the equipment on hand but to have that knowledge and to be able to go step-by-step instead of just reading it in a book somewhere and trying to imagine how it’d go,” she explained.
 “It was really helpful to be able to actually finish the project and make the mistakes that I did so I’d know how to correct them and move on from there.”